 shown in the video.

 Log into your Scratch account and click the create button.
 Time to make scratch dance!

-Programmers, technicians, repair people, teachers and even designers need debugging skills.
+Programmers, technicians, repair people, teachers, and even designers need debugging skills.
 The way we all debug in our field is similar.
-First you look for functionality, next note what is not working properly, and this is followed by following the sequence of events.
-When something happens that shouldn’t or it doesn’t happen, you have found the area where the issue stems from.
+First, you look for functionality, next note what is not working properly, and this is followed by following the sequence of events.
+When something happens that shouldn’t, or it doesn’t happen, you have found the area where the issue is.
 For me, it is a puzzle to solve, a challenge.
 Let’s see how you do.
 Be patient, it takes time to become good at it.